-Illustrated Encyclopedia of Essential Oils: Lemongrass can help relieve acne, athlete's foot, excessive perspiration, flatulence, muscle aches, oily skin, scabies, and stress.
+The Encyclopedia of Essential Oils (updated edition): Lemongrass can help relieve acne, athlete's foot, scabies, excessive perspiration, flatulence, muscle aches, indigestion, nervous exhaustion, and stress-related conditions.
 The oil is also an insect repellent.

 Aromatherapy Bible: Lemongrass is cooling, refreshing, stimulating, uplifting, energizing, and has deodorizing properties.
 Called the "connective tissue oil," lemongrass tightens and tones the skin and connective tissue.
 Use this essential oil in massage and compresses for sports injuries, strains, and sprains.
 The oil may help tighten skin after dieting and is also an insect repellent.

 Aromatica: A Clinical Guide to Essential Oil Therapeutics, Volume I: Psychologically, lemongrass promotes emotional renewal, discernment, insight, foresight, alertness, and optimism.
 Physically, the essential oil cools and calms hypertonic/tense and hot/excessively strong conditions.
 It also decongests congestive/damp conditions.
 In Traditional Chinese Medicine, the essential function of lemongrass is to regulate the Qi, clear heat, and harmonize the Shen.